Freeze-in Production of Non-Abelian Millicharged Vector Dark Matter: Numerical Results

-The right panel of Fig.~\ref{fig:mWp_eps_BM1} displays the viable region in the $(m_{W'},g_D)$ plane for fixing $\epsilon = 0.5\times10^{-7}$.
+The right panel of Fig.~\ref{fig:mWp_eps_BM1} displays the viable region in the $(m_{W'},g_D)$ plane for fixing $\epsilon = 0.5\times10^{-7}$ and keeping other parameters as in {BM1}.
 Large gauge couplings are restricted by dark-matter self-interaction limits (purple), while the gray region is ruled out by current sub-GeV direct-detection experiments.
 Crucially, the dotted curves denote the boundary of dark-sector thermalization for different reheating temperatures.
 Above these lines, processes such as $W'W' \to Z'Z'$ and $W'W' \to h_D h_D$ efficiently erase the freeze-in population.

 The impact of the initial hidden-to-visible temperature ratio is illustrated in Fig.~\ref{fig:DNeff_BM1}.
 Larger $\xi_0$ enhances the hidden radiation contribution to $\Delta N_{\rm eff}(T_{\rm BBN})$ while suppressing the DM relic abundance.
 Values $\xi_0 \gtrsim 0.5$ are excluded by BBN and CMB bounds ($\Delta N_{\rm eff} < 0.18$ at 95\% C.L.), whereas $\xi_0 \lesssim 0.03$ gives a negligible contribution below current sensitivity.
 Cosmology thus tightly constrains the initial hidden-sector conditions while leaving ample parameter space consistent with freeze-in.